 The momentous gathering, witnessed by UAP national and regional directors, local government officials, and other notable guests, was highlighted by the ceremonial lighting of the UAP candle and presentation of the new chapter’s pioneering charter members.

 A total of 53 licensed Fernandino architects were inducted as part of the UAP Cabalen-Pampanga Chapter—now one of the three UAP groups in the city whose members were previously part of the UAP San Fernando-Pampanga Chapter (Mother Chapter) which has grown its membership to more than 180.

-He said another significant activity of the chapter to be launched soon is their regular “Archi-Talk,” a monthly meeting which aims to put spotlight on their member’s experiences in the industry, as well as new trends and best practices in architecture.
+He furthered that another significant activity of the chapter to be launched soon is their regular “Archi-Talk,” a monthly meeting which aims to put spotlight on their member’s experiences in the industry, as well as new trends and best practices in architecture.